MaixPy #3: Maixduino Analog-To-Digital Converter (ADC)

 Maixduino original schematic link (Github)

-In depth, the caracteristics of the pins in here (Technical Reference Manual for SP32)
+In depth, the characteristics of the pins in here (Technical Reference Manual for the ESP32)

 SPI Comunication